AKSKL/policies/Community_Guidelines.md

 ---

 ## Advertising
-Do not advertise in our community.
-By advertise, we mean send messages (in our server or by direct message) or use a nickname that are designed to promote something that isn't in connection with TypicalBot.
+Do not advertise in our server or to our members.
+Advertising means sending messages or using other features of Discord in a manner designed to promote something that isn't related to the projects of the community.

 ## Backseat Moderating
 Do not "backseat moderate".
 "Backseat moderating" means acting like or taking on the role of a moderator.